 Detoxification: When patients come to Red River and are struggling with chemical dependency concerns, we provide a 5-7 day stay in our detox unit.
 Here, every individual receives 24-hour monitoring by a team of nurses as his or her body becomes cleansed of any toxic substances that are present.
 For those who have post-traumatic stress disorder, but are also dependent upon substances, detox marks the beginning of the therapeutic process.
 To learn more about this process, please see our detoxification page.

 Medication management: Medication may be used as part of the treatment process for helping people who have PTSD in order to help manage feelings of anxiety and depression.
 All patients are seen daily by a psychiatrist in order to ensure that the medications that have been prescribed are working as they should and to make any changes that may be necessary.

-Group therapy: Red River’s inpatient programs are group-focused, with a variety of groups being held daily.
+Group therapy: Red River’s inpatient care is group-focused, with a variety of groups being held daily.
 Some of the topics that are covered in these groups include effective communication skills, appropriate assertive behavior skills, anger management, conflict resolution, and medication management.
 On our progressive care unit, additional groups and activities are held in order to assist in reality orientation.